 How To Get to The Bellagio Conservatory and Gardens

 Hotel guests and visitors can access the Bellagio Conservatory by entering the Bellagio Hotel & Casino from the main entrance.
-Across the lobby from the front desk, an opening exposes a glass ceiling that rises up 50 feet high.
+Across the lobby from the front desk (property map), an opening exposes a glass ceiling that rises up 50 feet high.
 The ceiling framework and beams are from the sculpted green metal of oxidized copper (called verdigris) that are set in floral patterns.

 Beside the Bellagio conservatory, there is the Giardini Garden Store, a shop displaying garden-oriented gift ideas, fountains, plus a range of home items.
 The Spa & Salon Bellagio is located to the left of the Bellagio Conservatory and can be accessed from Via Fiore (“flower way”).